CyvantaCloud/Entra-Id-Iam-Lab/README.md

 **Business Problem:** As organizations deploy autonomous AI agents alongside human workers, the same identity governance principles that protect human accounts must extend to non-human workloads.
 An AI agent with ungoverned access represents a new attack surface — if compromised or behaving anomalously, it can exfiltrate data or escalate privileges without any human authentication event to trigger traditional security controls.

-**Context:** Microsoft Entra Agent ID became generally available in 2026, making this one of the most current IAM capabilities available.
-Building hands-on lab evidence of AI workload identity governance demonstrates awareness of the emerging frontier of enterprise identity security — a differentiator that most entry-level candidates cannot speak to.
+**Context:** Microsoft Entra Agent ID was available in this lab tenant during testing, allowing exploration of emerging workload and agent identity governance concepts.
+Building hands-on evidence of AI workload identity governance demonstrates awareness of the emerging frontier of enterprise identity security — a differentiator that most entry-level candidates cannot speak to.

 **Solution:** Provisioned a governed AI workload identity using Microsoft's Agent ID framework, applied a risk-based Conditional Access policy scoped specifically to the agent identity, and deployed monitoring infrastructure to track agent sign-in behavior separately from human user activity.